Updated: The Aorus X5 won top ranks and now it has joined our list of the best gaming laptops.

 You don't even need to tell us what happened when you told your friends that you want to buy a gaming laptop.
-Their inner elitist got the best of them, and bashed you for not just outright building a gaming PC.
+Their inner elitist got the best of them, and bashed you for not just building an outright gaming desktop.
 But we get you.
 Building a gaming PC takes knowledge and dexterity that you just don't have or care to develop.

-That's where the gaming laptop shines, as the fast lane to PC gaming.
+That's where the gaming laptop shines, as a fast lane to PC gaming.
 No need to build a case or even buy a monitor.
-Of course, that convenience comes with quite a price tag.
-Most vendors start their asking prices at around $1,400 (about £818, AU$1,492) for 13 and 14-inch products, whereas the biggest and beefiest 17 and 18-inch models can skyrocket upwards of $3,000 (around £1,753, AU$3,195).
+Of course, that convenience usually comes with a hefty price tag.
+Most vendors start their asking prices at around $1,400 (about £901, AU$1,894) for 13 and 14-inch products, whereas the biggest and beefiest 17 and 18-inch models can skyrocket upwards of $3,000 (around £1,931, AU$4,059).

-If you consider that a gaming laptop will never come close to a comparably-priced gaming desktop, then your decision is already made.
+If you're ready to accept that a gaming laptop will almost never be as affordable or offer the same level of performance as a comparably-priced gaming desktop, then your decision is already made.
 But again, the gaming notebook is a device of convenience and portability over raw power.
 Without further ado, here are our favorite gaming laptops that we've reviewed thus far.

 1. Origin EON15-X